Skip to main content

 Financing of support measures provided to children, pupils and students with special educational needs

 The state budget also provides schools and school facilities of all organising bodies (public, private and denominational) with targeted funding for the implementation of so-called "support measures" for the education of children, pupils and students with special educational needs, both support measures of a personal nature (teacher assistant, pedagogical intervention, etc.), and material (special textbooks, materials and teaching aids etc.).
 The legal regulation stipulates for each support measure the so-called "standardised financial costs", i.e., financial flat-rate expression for the “cost” of the support measure.
-A precondition for providing support measures with standardised financial costs is the recommendation of the school guidance and counselling facility and the informed consent of the child's or pupil's legal guardian.
+A precondition for providing support measures with standardised financial costs is the recommendation of the school guidance and counselling facility and the informed consent of the child's or pupil's legal representative.

 FUNDING OF PRIVATE AND DENOMINATIONAL SCHOOLS FROM THE STATE BUDGET